prestb/pwp/README.md

 # pwp
-This is the organization website repo
+This is the organization website repo.
+I am excited to do this